railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

 .. figure:: images/crm_flux.png
    :align: center

-   *Process of converting a prospect into a customer or opportunity.*
+   *Process of converting a prospect into a customer or opportunity*

 ..
 Copyright © Open Object Press.
 All rights reserved.